KC’s Live Music Scene

 Then there’s Starlight Theatre, a one-of-a-kind setting in Swope Park that was originally constructed in 1951 as an outdoor playhouse—and still hosts Broadway musicals in between stellar concerts.
 Don’t forget Children’s Mercy Park, home to Buzz Beach Ball, 96.5 The Buzz’s sprawling two-day music festival featuring some of the hottest alternative artists in the world.

-No live music breakdown would be complete without Sprint Center, the fourth-busiest arena in the country—and one that continues to innovate and improve its already-incredible amenities.
+No live music breakdown would be complete without T-Mobile Center, formerly known as Sprint Center and the fourth-busiest arena in the country—and one that continues to innovate and improve its already-incredible amenities.
 The facility has welcomed hugely influential artists with international popularity such as Bruno Mars, Selena Gomez, Garth Brooks, Ariana Grande and Elton John, among many others.

 There’s also Arrowhead Stadium, home to the Kansas City Chiefs in fall and winter but also a haven for monster summer shows with artists like Kenny Chesney, Taylor Swift and Guns ‘N’ Roses bringing the house down time after time.
 West of the border you’ll find rock and country concerts at Kansas Speedway, as well as popular music festivals that draw thousands, such as Rockfest.